MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 - Microsoft Antimalware for Azure Cloud Services and Virtual Machines generates alerts when known malicious or unwanted software tries to install itself.
 - It's a single agent solution that runs in the background without human intervention.
-- In Security Center, you can identify VMs that don't have endpoint protection running and install Microsoft Antimalware as needed.
+- In Defender for Cloud, you can identify VMs that don't have endpoint protection running and install Microsoft Antimalware as needed.

   ![Screenshot of Microsoft Antimalware for VMs.](./media/migrate-best-practices-security-management/antimalware.png) *Figure 1: Antimalware for VMs.*